 1982: Israeli tanks cut off Muslim West Beirut, trapping leaders of the PLO,

-1986(7th of Sivan, 5746): Composer Alan Jay Lerner passed away.
+1986(7th of Sivan, 5746): Sixty-seven year old composer Alan Jay Lerner passed away.
 In one of the many cultural ironies that are so much a part of the American scene, Lerner composed with fellow Jew to write “Camelot,” a musical about English king that became a Broadway and cinematic classic that was loved by JFK, the first American Catholic President.
+(As reported by Samuel G. Freedman)

 1986(7th of Sivan, 5746): Second Day of Shavuot